Benefits of Software Asset Management include:

 - Develop an Implementation Roadmap:

 - Propose a Phased Approach: Outline a phased implementation plan starting with critical areas or departments.
-This helps in managing resources effectively and achieving quick wins.
+This helps manage resources effectively and achieve quick wins.

 - Identify Required Resources: Specify the resources needed for implementation, including software tools, personnel, and training.